 Strolling in a counterclockwise direction around the 1.3-mile World Showcase walkway you’ll encounter each country in this order: Canada, United Kingdom, France, Morocco, Japan, America, Italy, Germany, China, Norway, and finally Mexico.
 Those weary of walking can utilize the very slow Friendship water taxis that ply the World Showcase Lagoon.

 While there are plenty of attractions and activities for the little ones, Epcot’s appeal is mainly to older children and adults.
-The draw: a huge variety of dining choices, loads of exciting entertainment, magnificent gardens, around-the-world shopping, and attractions that simultaneously entertain and educate.
+The draw: a vast variety of dining choices, loads of exciting entertainment, magnificent gardens, around-the-world shopping, and attractions that simultaneously entertain and educate.
 The grounds alone are worth the price of admission, a fact well known to horticulturists worldwide.

 Epcot® looks a bit like a figure eight, with Future World being the northern region (shown on the guide map at the bottom—think “upside down”) and World Showcase the southern region.
 Future World is composed of two concentric rings with Spaceship Earth forming the inner circle and five pavillions the outer.
-Mission: SPACE®, and Test Track® are located on the east side of Spaceship Earth; and Imagination!, the Land, and The Seas with Nemo & Friends®on the west side.
-Walkways connect Future World to World Showcase which is made up of eleven pavillions fronted by a 1.3-mile promenade surrounding the forty-acre World Showcase Lagoon.
+Mission: SPACE®, and Test Track® located on the east side of Spaceship Earth; and Imagination!, the Land, and The Seas with Nemo & Friends®on the west side.
+Walkways connect Future World to World Showcase made up of eleven pavillions fronted by a 1.3-mile promenade surrounding the forty-acre World Showcase Lagoon.